Conversations for Listening

 ‘Brackets are an aesthetic gesture toward the papyrological event rather than an accurate record of it. […] Brackets are exciting.
 Even though you are approaching Sappho in translation, that is no reason you should miss the drama of trying to read a papyrus torn in half or riddled with holes or smaller than a postage stamp – brackets imply a free space of imaginal adventure.’
 (Anne Carson, If Not, Winter.
 Fragments of Sappho.
 London: Virago Press.
 2003, pp. xi).

-For the conversations for listening, rather than being a gesture comprehended an actual event, the brackets become a gesture generating new events; opening up an space for the reader’s imagination.
+For the conversations for listening, rather than being a gesture comprehending an actual event, the brackets become a gesture generating new events; opening up a space for the reader’s imagination.

 For, not on